tenkabuto/aphorisms/manuscript/chapter1.md

 ## To Whom the Person in the Mirror Laughs At
 > No person is more deserving of mockery than one who cannot laugh at themselves.

+## Vulnerability
+> He that can admit of his vulnerabilities is less vulnerable than many.